gurustron/default-record-ctor/README.md

 - Implement analyzer which will require all properties defined via record constructor syntax with no default value to be initialized via initialization syntax.
 - Allow configure behaviour
-- Your suggestion can be here... =)
+- Your suggestions can be here... =)